influxdata/docs-v2/content/enterprise_influxdb/v1/introduction/installation/meta_node_installation.md

 ```

 {{% note %}}
-Make sure that you specify the fully qualified host name of
+Make sure that you specify the fully-qualified host name of
 the meta node during the join process.
 Please do not specify `localhost` as this can cause cluster connection issues.
 {{% /note %}}